tylertian123/ryver-latexbot/usage_guide.md

   - A new xkcd, if there is one, to the "messages" chat
   - Today's holidays, to the "messages" chat

+Additionally, the cached data is also updated as part of this routine.
+See [Updating Cached Chat Data](#updating-cached-chat-data) for more info.

 Org Admins can change the time of day the message is sent using the `setDailyMessageTime` command.
 By default, daily messages are sent at 12am each day.
 If this command is given the argument "off", daily messages will be turned off.